 In this (what I choose to call) autopathography, I layer the practical and the mundane with flights of fantasy at the height of infection and into recovery, something that I experienced as being very real at the time, layering biochemical and physiological facts as I saw them upon my often feverish and mentally-contorted recollection of events.
-The most important thing I take away from this episode is that since a lot of things can cause fever, the very best thing I did was to disclose to the medics very early on that I am an open water swimmer.
 Open water swimming matters to me, and I hope that in presenting this reconstruction of events and imaginings, my experience of this vile disease can be of some use to others.